Festival of Britain: Displays

 The arts were displayed in a series of country-wide musical and dramatic performances.
 Achievements in architecture were presented in a new neighbourhood, the Lansbury Estate, planned, built and occupied in the Poplar district of London.

 The Festival's centrepiece was the South Bank Exhibition, in the Waterloo area of London, which demonstrated the contribution made by British advances in science, technology and industrial design, displayed, in their practical and applied form, against a background representing the living, working world of the day.

 There were other displays elsewhere, each intended to be complete in itself, yet each part of the one single conception.
 Festival Pleasure Gardens were set up in Battersea, about three miles up river from the South Bank.
 Heavy engineering was the subject of an Exhibition of Industrial Power in Glasgow.
 Certain aspects of science, which did not fall within the terms of reference of the South Bank Exhibition, were displayed in South Kensington.
 Linen technology and science in agriculture were exhibited in "Farm and Factory" in Belfast.
 A smaller exhibition of the South Bank story was put on in the Festival ship Campania, which toured the coast of Britain throughout the summer of 1951, and on land there was a travelling exhibition of industrial design.

+London Transport ordered its first batch of 25 post-war RF single deck buses fitted with roof lights to provide a fleet of sight-seeing coaches for the festival.
+In addition it sent four new RT buses on a promotional tour of Europe, covering 4000 mi and eight countries.

 The University of Brighton Design Archives have digitised many of the Design Council's files relating to the planning of the festival.